Renaissance (Beyoncé album): Composition

 According to critics, Renaissance has an "innovative" and "playful" approach to genre, blending and shifting between several styles, primarily various genres of post-1970s black dance music.
-Described as a dance, house, disco, pop and R&B album, its songs incorporate elements of a wide variety of sub-genres, namely bounce, Detroit techno, garage, Afrobeats, boogie, funk, gospel, Miami bass, psychedelic soul, hip hop, trap, gqom, new jack swing, Jersey club, Chicago house, deep house, electro house, hip house, synth-pop, hyperpop, dancehall, and nu-disco.
+Described as a dance, house, pop, and R&B album, its songs incorporate elements of a wide variety of sub-genres, namely bounce, Detroit techno, dembow, reggaeton, garage, Afrobeats, boogie, funk, gospel, Miami bass, psychedelic soul, hip-hop, trap, gqom, new jack swing, Jersey club, Chicago house, deep house, electro house, hip house, synth-pop, hyperpop, dancehall, and nu-disco.

 The tracks are connected by seamless transitions facilitated by beatmatching, evoking a DJ mix.
 This reflects "the shifting moods and the physicality of the dance floor" rather than "the constraints of a radio station or a playlist", according to The New Yorker's Carrie Battan.
 Some tracks also have unconventional song structures, containing multiple tempos and movements.

 Lyrically, Renaissance contains themes of escapism, self-assurance, self-expression, hedonism and pleasure, with Beyoncé inspiring joy and confidence in listeners.
 According to The Guardian, it "urg[es] listeners to wholeheartedly embrace pleasure", particularly referencing joy in Black culture.
 The album's lyrics emphasize dance as both a measure of personal catharsis and a liberating spiritual practice.

 Beyoncé collaborated with, sampled and interpolated several progenitors of dance music on the album, including both mainstream and underground artists.
-This made the album a celebration of black and queer dance culture, with Vulture's Charlie Harding liking it to "a DJ set curated by house-music pioneers".
+This made the album a celebration of Black and Black queer dance culture, with Vulture's Charlie Harding likening it to "a DJ set curated by house-music pioneers".